Relevance of the Basset history term for Lagrangian particle dynamics

-Since the aim of our work is to examine the influence of the history force, we neglect the so-called Faxen corrections that model the influence of the particle's finite size and scale with the curvature of the velocity field.
+Since the aim of our work is to examine the influence of this history term (BHT), we neglect the so-called Faxen corrections that model the influence of the particle's finite size and scale with the curvature of the velocity field.
 However, for larger particles, the Faxen corrections should be considered as they have been shown to play a crucial role in shear flows~\cite{ChongEtAl2013} where they cause fluctuations in the particle's velocity and thus a relative velocity between particle and fluid flow.